friesentyler/JavaScript3Activities/MilestoneProject/PersistentMilestone/PersistentMilestone.md

 ready there would need to be much more error checking happening.
 - As for lessons to be learned to apply to new projects I wish I would have started with the Postman documentation as it would have been easier.

+### I have not created a powerpoint for this project yet, I am leaving that for the final assignment where it asks to create the powerpoint,
+### in the meantime all of the necessary info for the project has been documented here.

 # Youtube Videos

 ## Milestone 4
 https://youtu.be/oZpdpvVeMkw

+## Milestone 5